TLDR

 4. Sponsored Options Inside In-Chat Shopping

-When you already use ChatGPT as a shopping interface, some recommended merchants, bundles, or upgrades will almost certainly be paid placements over time.
+When you already use ChatGPT as a shopping interface, some recommendations, placements, or upgrades will be paid placements over time.

 5. Session or Feature Unlocks

-All of this runs on semantic intent matching (full conversation context), plus optional memory-based personalization for users who keep memory turned on.
+All of this runs on semantic intent matching (full conversation context), plus optional personalization signals depending on settings (for example: past chats, memory, and ad interactions).

 What This Means for Acquisition, Measurement, and AEO